nerdvibe/lisk-cute-assistant/CONTRIBUTING.md

 If you are interested in contributing to lisk-cute-assistant, well you are a wonderful person.

-We are always looking for people to help to bring Liskhunt to the next level.
+We are always looking for people to help to bring lisk-cute-assistant to the next level.

 ## The flow